Study of the Nonequilibrium Critical Quenching and Annealing Dynamics for the Long-Range Ising Model: Brief theoretical background

 \section{Brief theoretical background}

-\textit{Short-time dynamics (STD)}: Let us now analyze the expected short-time dynamic behavior when the system starts from a disordered (uncorrelated) configuration, but with a small initial magnetization.
+\textit{Short-time dynamics (STD)}: Let us now analyse the expected short-time dynamic behaviour when the system starts from a disordered (uncorrelated) configuration, but with a small initial magnetization.
 According to the argument of Janssen et al. \cite{jan}, the general scaling approach of the order parameter for the nonconservative dynamics of model A (according to the classification of Hohenberg and Halperin \cite{hoha}), is given by

 where $b$ is a scaling parameter, and $\beta$ and $\nu$ are the order parameter and correlation length (static) critical exponents, respectively.
-Also, $z$ is the dynamical exponent.
+Also, $z$ is the dynamic exponent.
 Furthermore, $x_{0}$ is a new exponent, introduced by Janssen et al \cite{jan}, which accounts for the scaling dimension of the initial magnetization $M_{0}$, in the $M_{0} \rightarrow 0$ limit.

 For sufficiently large lattices, at the critical point ($\tau\equiv 0$), and by setting $b=t^{1/z}$, equation (\ref{escamag}) becomes